 As a community manager, you often have to flex a lot of different muscles.
 You interact with a diverse set of personalities and opinions and have to be ready for the unexpected when it comes to what'll happen in your community on any given day.

-To help community managers be more productive in their roles, Jacob Gross compiled a list of the top 5 soft skills they should build:
+To help community managers be more productive in their roles, Jacob Gross compiled a list of the top five soft skills they should build.

-- Empathy.
-As a community manager, you're interacting with people every day in different roles and from different brackgrounds.
+As a community manager, you're interacting with people every day in different roles and from different backgrounds.
 Share a lived experience or feeling to help build trust and foster understanding.

-- Flexibility.
-Sometimes things don't go as planned (e.g., AV breaks down during an event) or emergencies pop up (e.g., your product is unexpectedly down), and you need to be able to learn from what happened, adapt, and keep moving forward.
+Sometimes things don't go as planned (e.g. AV breaks down during an event) or emergencies pop up (e.g. your product is unexpectedly down), and you need to be able to learn from what happened, adapt, and keep moving forward.

 Check out the full post for more detail on each of these skills.